neuronphysics/AIME/README.md

 # AIME
 ## Implementation of the new model

-To train the model and the agent, run `python aime-new/main.py`
+To train the model and the agent, run for example `python main.py --env cheetah-run --use-regular-vae`

 # For running the infinite GMM variational autoencoder and using visdom use this line
 ssh -L 8097:127.0.0.1:8097 username@hostname